ToshioCP/Gtk4-tutorial/gfm/sec6.md

 The array `a` is alive during the program's life time.
 The array `b` is alive when the function is called until the function returns to the caller.

-## Strings in the heap area
+## Strings in the Heap Area

 You can get, use and release memory from the heap area.
-The standard C library provides `malloc` to get memory and `free` to put back memory.
+The standard C library provides `malloc` to get memory and `free` to release memory.
 GLib provides the functions `g_new` and `g_free`.
 They are similar to `malloc` and `free`.